One of the country’s most highly regarded political satirists talks about her career, her comedy and her fight for women’s rights.

 Are you concerned that Roe v.
 Wade could be overturned?

-Depending on what happens with [Supreme Court nominee Brett] Kavanaugh, yeah, I’m very worried.
+Yeah, I’m very worried.
 If Roe v.
 Wade is overturned, four states will immediately abolish any and all abortion in their states… But I do have hope, because there’s a citizen-fueled movement for justice.

 Has your comedy changed much since Donald Trump took office?